Wroppy/282-as2-fib-gcd/code_testing.md

 ### `int CalculateGCD(int a, int b)`

-To test out GCD, I test got 40 different sets of 2 numbers to test GCD on.
+To test out GCD, 40 different sets of 2 numbers to test GCD on.
 Then, I ran through all the sets of numbers and compared the solution from a GCD calculator to my own programmed GCD

 Getting it was done in python
 ```